Stardown-app/Stardown/README.md

 ## Feature requests and alternatives

 You're welcome to [make a feature request](https://github.com/Stardown-app/Stardown/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=), and there may already be other software that meets all of your needs.
-I am not affiliated with any of the alternatives below and have not tried all of them; use them at your own risk.
+I am not affiliated with any of the alternatives below unless noted otherwise and have not tried all of them; use them at your own risk.

+### Copy markdown links for pages without installing anything

+You can use this [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) I made:

+`javascript: navigator.clipboard.writeText('[' + document.title + '](' + location.href + ')');`

 ### Integrate directly with an editor